darkf/py-js-object-parser/README.md

 Only supports object literals wrapped in `var x = ...;` statements, so you might want to do `read_js_object('var x = %s;' % literal)` if it's in another format.

+If you pass in the keyword argument use_unicode it will decode utf8 as well as unicode code points into python unicode strings

 Basic constant folding on strings and numbers is done, e.g. "hi " + "there!" reduces to "hi there!", and 1+1 reduces to 2.